praschetan/mobile-services.en/help/android/acquisition-main/acquisition.md

 1. Prefix an acquisition variable with " `adb`".

-   When the SDK receives the acquisition data from Adobe Mobile Services (on first launch), that data will be stored and also available in the `AdobeDataCallback` instance registered earlier with the SDK, as mentioned in [Configuration Methods](/help/android/configuration/methods.md).
+   When the SDK receives the acquisition data from Adobe Mobile Services at the first launch, the data is stored and is available in the `AdobeDataCallback` instance that was registered earlier with the SDK.
+For more information, see [Configuration Methods](/help/android/configuration/methods.md).

 1. The `MobileDataEvent.MOBILE_EVENT_ACQUISITION_INSTALL` or the `MobileDataEvent.MOBILE_EVENT_ACQUISITION_LAUNCH` event type will be used.